 In order to figure out the origin of this mysterious object, intensive computational simulations were conducted by Toshikazu Shigeyama (U-Tokyo) and Keiichi Maeda (Kyoto University), based on different kinds of theoretical models.
-After more than 3-months discussions and numerous computational experiments, they finally confirmed that the features of this supernova are not consistent with predictions from popular scenarios, but instead, can be naturally explained by a specific explosion mechanism.
+After more than 3-months of discussions and numerous computational experiments, they finally confirmed that the features of this supernova are not consistent with predictions from popular scenarios, but instead, can be naturally explained by a specific explosion mechanism.
 In this scenario, the accumulation of helium on the surface of the white dwarf first ignites explosive helium burning and shock waves generated by this precursor event propagate inward, and eventually ignite carbon burning in the core of the white dwarf.
 “Once we noticed the possibility of this He detonation scenario, every peculiarity was just readily explained.
-This is the first robust evidence that one theoretically predicted stellar explosion mechanism proposed in early 1980’s, does truly exist in our universe,” said Maeda.
+This is the first robust evidence that one theoretically predicted stellar explosion mechanism proposed in the early 1980s, does truly exist in our universe,” said Maeda.

 This result answers how the explosion of type Ia supernovae can be ignited for the first time and has opened the door to the essential understanding of these spectacular phenomena in our universe.
 Moreover, considering that type Ia supernovae are bright sources and have been used as a standard candle in the distant universe, this finding also brings astronomers new ideas to further promote the accuracy of the cosmological use of type Ia supernovae.
 Jiang’s team will carry out further investigations by keep running the MUSSES project.
-“We are expecting to find many more supernovae within a day of the explosion, which should bring us further insight on the mechanism of supernovae.
-A more precise understanding of their history and behavior will help all researchers to perform more accurate cosmological measurement,” said Doi.
+“We are expecting to find many more supernovae within a day of the explosion, which should bring us further insight into the mechanism of supernovae.
+A more precise understanding of their history and behavior will help all researchers to perform more accurate cosmological measurements,” said Doi.